cloudcyborg/package-xml-spreadsheet/README.md

 * Create the xml content from your components in the spreadsheet.
 * Copy the XML generated into the empty Package xml file provided.

-> Check this 30 minute video which describes how to use this spreadsheet, and two other ways to create package xmls
+> Check [this video](https://youtu.be/8RhZ1YPGSSk) which describes how to use this spreadsheet, and two other ways to manage package xmls

+For steps, check the 'Instructions' sheet in the spreadsheet

+## Contact

+Please feel free to drop a mail at cloudcyborg6@gmail.com